CarinaSilva/Curso-Int-NGS/NGS/exercises.md

 <br/>

-**QUESTION**: Did you remove all lower quality bases from the read?
+**Exercise 14**: Did you remove all lower quality bases from the read?
 What other strategies you can imagine to filter your reads?
 <details><summary>Click Here to see the answer</summary>

 	* No. There are still low quality bases in the read (NOTE: this does not mean the base is wrong, just that it is more likely to be wrong).